niaid/viral_metagenomics_training_May2022/README.md

 - `-w vs2-pass1`: specify name and path to output directory
 - `--keep-original-seq`: partial viral sequences are not trimmed from the whole contig.
 Instead we will use CheckV to remove cellular sequence and identify proviruses.
 - `--include-groups dsDNAphage,ssDNA`: specify which classifiers to use.
 It is recommended to only specify the groups of your particular interest, if possible, to avoid false positives.
-- `min-length 1000`: remove sequences shorter than 1000 bp
+- `--min-length 1000`: remove sequences shorter than 1000 bp
 - `--min-score 0.5`: VirSorter2 suggests that a score above 0.9 is strong evidence that the sequence is viral.
 However, we will be using a low cutoff to capture more sequences of putative viral origin and use CheckV to collect additional information.
 - `-j 8`: maximum number of jobs to allow in parallel
 - `all`: run all three steps.
 Alternatively, one could run just the `classify` step if the previous steps had already been run, and one wished to adjust filtering options.

 This produces several output files in vs2-pass1 directory:
 - final-viral-score.tsv: contig information and scores
 View with: `column -t vs2-pass1/final-viral-score.tsv`

 This table can be used for further screening of results.
 It includes the following columns:
 >   - sequence name
 >   - score of each viral sequences across groups (multiple columns)
 >   - max score across groups
 >   - max score group
 >   - contig length
 >   - hallmark gene count
 >   - viral gene %
 >   - nonviral gene %

-- final-viral-combined.fa: all viral sequences in fasta format View the first 2 lines with: `head -2 vs2-pass1/final-viral-combined.fa` Identified viral sequences, including three types:
+- final-viral-combined.fa: all viral sequences in fasta format
+View the first 2 lines with: `head -2 vs2-pass1/final-viral-combined.fa`
+Identified viral sequences, including three types:
 >   - full sequences identified as viral (identified with suffix `||full`);
 >   - partial sequences identified as viral (identified with suffix `||{i}_partial`); here `{i}` can be numbers starting from 0 to max number of viral fragments found in that contig;
 >   - short (less than two genes) sequences with hallmark genes identified as viral (identified with suffix `||lt2gene`);

 - final-viral-boundary.tsv: table with ORF coordinates and information

- > only some of the columns in this file might be useful:
 >   - seqname: original sequence name
 >   - trim\_orf\_index\_start, trim\_orf\_index\_end:  start and end ORF index on orignal sequence of identified viral sequence
 >   - trim\_bp\_start, trim\_bp\_end:  start and end position on orignal sequence of identified viral sequence
 >   - trim\_pr: score of final trimmed viral sequence
 >   - partial:  full sequence as viral or partial sequence as viral; this is defined when a full sequence has score > score cutoff, it is full (0), or else any viral sequence extracted within it is partial (1)
 >   - pr\_full:  score of the original sequence
 >   - hallmark\_cnt:  hallmark gene count
 >   - group: the classifier of viral group that gives high score; this should **NOT** be used as reliable classification

 Sequence names are appended with `||full` or `{i}_partial`. `||full` means that the entire contig has strong viral signal, while `{i}_partial` sequences have some viral and some cellular signal.

 ## CheckV
-Assess quality and completeness of viral sequences identified with VirSorter2 and trim host regions left at the end of proviruses
+Assess quality and completeness of viral sequences identified with VirSorter2 and trim host regions left at the end of proviruses.

 ![](figs/checkv_fig.png)
 > Nayfach, S., Camargo, A.P., Schulz, F. et al. CheckV assesses the quality and completeness of metagenome-assembled viral genomes.
 Nat Biotechnol 39, 578–585 (2021). https://doi.org/10.1038/s41587-020-00774-7

 [CheckV](https://www.nature.com/articles/s41587-020-00774-7) estimates completeness of viral genomes assembled from metagenomic data and also removes host (microbial) contamination.
 Alternative methods include [VIBRANT](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00867-0) which assesses completeness based on viral hallmark genes and [viralComplete](https://academic.oup.com/bioinformatics/article/36/14/4126/5837667) which compares sequence length to related sequences in NCBI RefSeq.

 CheckV has several modules, each with their own set of options that can be viewed with `checkv -h`.
-CheckV is a pipeline that consists of several modules:
 - Identify and remove host contamination
     - Annotates genes as viral or microbial based on comparison to large database of HMMs
     - Compares genes in adjacent windows to identify viral-host boundaries as large shift in gene content or nucleotide composition
 - Estimate completeness for genome fragments
     - Estimates expected genome length based on average amino-acid identity (AAI) to database of viral genomes from NCBI
-    - With novel, high-diverged viruses uses HMM method
+    - With novel viruses (not in database) uses HMM method
         - Contig length is compared to that of reference genomes that are annotated by the same viral HMMs
         - Reports range of completeness values
 - Predict closed genomes based on terminal repeats and flanking host regions
 - Classify into quality tiers based on completeness

-Running `checkv end_to_end` will run the entire pipeline of estimating completeness, contamination, and identify closed genomes.
+Running `checkv end_to_end` will run the entire pipeline.

 Flags for `checkv end_to_end`:
 - `vs2-pass1/final-viral-combined.fa`: specify path to input file (putative viral sequences)